TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    valid Python expression that could be used to recreate an object with the same value (given an appropriate environment).
 If this is not possible, a string of the form ``<...some useful description...>`` should be returned.
    The return value must be a string object.
-If a class defines :meth:`__repr__` but not :meth:`__str__`, then :meth:`__repr__` is also used when an "informal" string representation of instances of that class is required.
+If a kundi defines :meth:`__repr__` but not :meth:`__str__`, then :meth:`__repr__` is also used when an "informal" string representation of instances of that kundi is required.

    This is typically used for debugging, so it is important that the representation is information-rich and unambiguous.